 Some of the most common insects confused with scorpions include:

 When it comes to scorpions, you want the experts in scorpion control and removal that can do the job right.
 We have the right equipment, training and experience here at Western Exterminator to find where scorpions are hiding and recommend the most effective treatment to rid your home and property of scorpions.

 Given the warm climate in the Western Exterminator coverage areas, there is not a time throughout the year when scorpions are not active.
 We have just the right weather system here to make scorpions a constant threat.
 That’s why part of our service focuses on scorpion prevention.
 We will find the access points for the arthropods and help you remove areas where they might like to hide and seal up places that allow them to get into your property.
 We offer a Scorpion Lockout Service that stops them from setting up their homes in yours.

-Western Exterminator Company has been striving for complete customer satisfaction for over 90 years y.
+Western Exterminator Company has been striving for complete customer satisfaction for over 100 years.
 Discover the peace of mind only Western can provide.
 Schedule a pest specialist visit online or call us today at 800-937-8398.